bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 ## Arenas

 It turns out looking at `malloc.c` that 132KB of heap memory was reserved, regardless that only 1000 bytes was initally requested.
-This continigous block of memory is known commonly by heap allocators as the *main arena*.
+This contiguous block of memory is known commonly by heap allocators as the *main arena*.
 The `ptmalloc` allocator will utilise and manage memory from the *main arena* for future allocation requests that come in, re-allocated previously used memory that is no longer needed and growing or shrinking the *main arena* by adjusting the heap segment break location (@kapil).

-The *arena* enables allocators abstract the continguous block of memory used to service heap requests, and provides an in-between caching layer so that the kernel doesn't have to get involved every time heap memory is allocated or freed.
+The *arena* enables allocators abstract the contiguous block of memory used to service heap requests, and provides an in-between caching layer so that the kernel doesn't have to get involved every time heap memory is allocated or freed.
 When a block of previously allocated memory is freed, it returned to `ptmalloc` which organises in a free list, in the case of `ptmalloc` these are known as *bins*.
 When a subsequent memory request is made, `ptmalloc` will scan its bins for a free block of the size needed.
 If it fails to locate a free block of the appropriate size, elevates to the kernel to ask for more memory.

-What is facinating about the `ptmalloc` allocator, is that when another thread `pthread_create(&t1, NULL, threadFunc, NULL)` makes a memory request using `malloc`, is that a completely new heap segment is created specifically for use by the thread, as can be seen below:
+What is fascinating about the `ptmalloc` allocator, is that when another thread `pthread_create(&t1, NULL, threadFunc, NULL)` makes a memory request using `malloc`, is that a completely new heap segment is created specifically for use by the thread, as can be seen below:

     # cat /proc/2685/maps
     08048000-08049000 r-xp 00000000 08:01 653369  /root/code/arena/arena